Use ChatGPT Exports in Obsidian

 Why Markdown is the right format for Obsidian

-ChatCache's Markdown export produces standard CommonMark Markdown with GFM extensions (fenced code blocks, pipe tables).
-This is exactly what Obsidian expects — no conversion, no plugins required for the core content.
+ChatCache's Markdown export produces standard CommonMark Markdown with GFM extensions: fenced code blocks with language identifiers, pipe tables, and standard heading hierarchy.
+This is exactly what Obsidian expects - no conversion, no plugins required for the core content.
+Code blocks render with syntax highlighting in reading view, tables render as styled grids, and headers appear in the Outline panel on the right side.

 How to get a ChatGPT conversation into Obsidian